Everything You Need to Know About Digital-to-Analog Converters

 You’ll be hard-pressed to find a DAC that won’t fit in your home audio system.
 By far the most versatile input/output options, your component DAC can be configured in a number of ways depending on your source output:

-- If connecting from a computer, you can use a USB DAC to connect to your amplifier
+• If connecting from a computer, you can use a USB DAC to connect to your amplifier

-- If you have a music streaming device, you can connect a DAC depending on your select inputs/outputs compatibility on those devices (SPDIF, AES, Toslink, etc).
+• If you have a music streaming device, you can connect a DAC depending on your select inputs/outputs compatibility on those devices (SPDIF, AES, Toslink, etc).

 *Note that many source devices such as music streamers, Digital Audio Players (DAPs) and even speakers can be configured with high-end internal DACs.
 Ultimately you will know what you need for your particular set up – if not, please contact us and we’ll be more than happy to answer any of your configuration or gear questions!

-Do I Need a Headphone Amp or a DAC?
+Amp or DAC?

 An amplifier provides output power to a set of speakers or headphones.
 Depending on your application or setup, it might be possible that you need additional power, say if you have headphones that have power-hungry drivers.
 For example, if you are listening to music on your phone but don’t have enough juice to power your cans, it will result in very poor audio quality (very important to think about especially with portable setups).
 Also important to consider that apart from poor audio quality, overall volume output will be low too.
 The headphone amp assists with the volume control of your device, bringing it to line level and providing the necessary "headroom" to drive your headphones well.
 Luckily, many portable amps are also combined with DACs.
 The Chord Mojo is an excellent example of this DAC amp combo.